FiloSottile/gorebuild/README.md

+**Deprecated**: `gorebuild` does not support Go modules, and the need to update the built-in default GOROOT has mostly gone away, in favor of using [`go/packages`](https://pkg.go.dev/golang.org/x/tools/go/packages) which invokes the go tool from `$PATH`.

-`gorebuild` will use DWARF symbols to figure out the import path a Go binary was built with, and will forcefully re-install it.
+`gorebuild` uses symbol tables to figure out the import path of a Go binary, re-installs it.

 This is useful for example when changing GOROOT (for example updating Go with Homebrew), since the default GOROOT is embedded in the binary and it's critical for some static analysis tools.